-Our inaugural Annual Report is a compilation of success stories that are possible only through partnership and collaboration.
-In order to implement more than \$448.7 million in project development, and have an economic impact of more than \$907 million, an organization must have resilience and fortitude to push forward, regardless of the challenges.
+Our inaugural Annual Report is a compilation of success stories that were possible only through partnership and collaboration.
+In order to implement more than \$448.7 million in project development, having an economic impact of more than \$907 million, an organization must have resilience and fortitude to push forward, regardless of the challenges.

-While we continuously seek to improve and expand our impact, the gains accomplished to date are significant.
+While we look to continuously improve and expand our impact, the gains accomplished to date are significant.
 The increases to our per capita income were the 6th highest in the state; along with a \$790 million year over year increase in the county's ratable base, \$2 billion in private investment during 2020-2022, 6 million square feet of development approvals and construction during 2020-2022, \$4.3 million in shared service savings, and the lowest unemployment levels in the past 10 years.

 As the county's designated economic and redevelopment arm, our goal and responsibility is to facilitate growth and prosperity county-wide.
-Our relationships with county, regional, state, and federal partners allow us to continue to leverage resources and opportunities for Cumberland County.
+Our relationships with state, federal, regional, and county partners allow us to continue to leverage resources and opportunities for Cumberland County.
 Our 2020-2030 Strategic Plan outlines the path that will continue to direct growth and sustainability